Updated June 23, 2021

 University Standard Practice Guide Applicability

-The Standard Practice Guide is a compendium of the university's general operating policies and procedures.
+The Standard Practice Guide (SPG) is a compendium of the university's general operating policies and procedures.
 The policies that are contained in the SPG are approved by university leadership and typically apply to the entire institution.
 Please consult with the Office of General Counsel to ensure compliance with local employment law.